space-wizards/docs/src/en/space-station-14/round-flow/proposals/ninja.md

 - All stealing objectives can now only be performed with a specialized item that is dropped by the ninja upon death, unlike previously where they only used their gloves - This allows the crew to regain their losses.
 - A strongbox for Cargo containing all their deposited spesos, can be the target of one of the Space Ninja's objectives, located in the vault - An alternative to "Steal X technologies".
 - An AI law board that can be used for one of the Space Ninja's objectives - An alternative to "Detonate your spider charge".
+- The criminal records computer now only announces the error locally in the Security channel, instead of it being broadcasted as a Central Command announcement station-wide.
+- The communications computer objective now revolves around the Space Ninja sending a Spider Clan Announcement from it, the contents of said announcement being up to their discretion.
+Life before, it requires the use of turned on space ninja gloves, the one key difference being that now the EMAG interaction is instantaneous, overriding all access restrictions as well as unlocks Spider Clan as an announcement sender.

 ## Balance Changes